ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Do not attempt to test legacy codebases or data science workflows yet.
     It will very likely take you at least 3-4 months to get comfortable with the basics of testing.

-    If possible, use a small side project at work where your hands are free to move, safe from the nasty hands of a greedy product manager.
+    If possible, use a small side project at work where your hands are free to move, safe from the nasty clutches of a greedy product manager.
     :::

-1. The things you'll try to test at first will probably be too large, and the scope poorly defined.
+2. The things you'll try to test at first will probably be too large, and the scope poorly defined.
     You can try to test the thing that has 10 input parameters and 3 different possible output types.
     Sure, you can try...